A Study in Scarlet: Television

 The 1954–1955 television series (with Ronald Howard as Holmes and H. Marion Crawford as Watson) used only the first section of the book as the basis for the episode "The Case of the Cunningham Heritage".

-The book was adapted into an episode broadcast on 23 September 1968 in the second season of the BBC television series Sherlock Holmes, with Peter Cushing in the lead role and Nigel Stock as Dr. Watson.
+The book was adapted into an episode broadcast on 23 September 1968 in the second season of the BBC television series Sherlock Holmes, with Peter Cushing in the lead role and Nigel Stock as Dr Watson.

 It was adapted as the second episode of the 1979 Soviet television film, Sherlock Holmes and Dr. Watson (the first episode combines the story of their meeting with "The Adventure of the Speckled Band"; the second episode adapts the actual Jefferson Hope case).

 A 1983 animated television film adaptation was produced by Burbank Films Australia, with Peter O'Toole voicing Holmes.
 In both the 1968 television adaptation featuring Peter Cushing and the 1983 animated version featuring Peter O'Toole, the story is changed so that Holmes and Watson already know each other and have been living at 221B Baker Street for some time.

-A Study in Scarlet is one of the stories missing from the adaptations made starring Jeremy Brett between 1984 and 1994.
+A Study in Scarlet is one of several stories not adapted for the television series starring Jeremy Brett between 1984 and 1994.

-Steven Moffat loosely adapted A Study in Scarlet into "A Study in Pink" as the first episode of the 2010 BBC television series Sherlock featuring Benedict Cumberbatch as a 21st-century Sherlock Holmes, and Martin Freeman as Dr. Watson.
+Steven Moffat loosely adapted A Study in Scarlet into "A Study in Pink" as the first episode of the 2010 BBC television series Sherlock featuring Benedict Cumberbatch as a 21st-century Sherlock Holmes, and Martin Freeman as Dr Watson.
 The adaptation retains many individual elements from the story, such as the scribbled "RACHE" and the two pills, and the killer's potentially fatal aneurysm (although it is located in his brain rather than his aorta).
 However, the entire backstory set in America is omitted, and the motivation of the killer is completely different.
 It also features Moriarty's presence.
-Also, the meeting of Holmes and Watson is adapted in the Victorian setting in the special "The Abominable Bride".
+The first meeting of Holmes and Watson is adapted again in the Victorian setting in the special "The Abominable Bride".

 "The Deductionist", an episode of Elementary, contains many elements of Hope's case, including the motivation of revenge.
-The story was more closely adapted in the season 4 episode, "A Study in Charlotte."
+The story was more closely adapted in the season 4 episode, "A Study in Charlotte".

 "The First Adventure", the first episode of the 2014 NHK puppetry series Sherlock Holmes, is loosely based on A Study in Scarlet and "The Adventure of the Six Napoleons".
 In it, Holmes, Watson and Lestrade are pupils at a fictional boarding school called Beeton School.
 They find out that a pupil called Jefferson Hope has taken revenge on Enoch Drebber and Joseph Stangerson for stealing his watch.
-"Scarlet Story", the series' opening theme tune, is named after the novel and the name of "Beeton School" is partially inspired by Beeton's Christmas Annual.
+"Scarlet Story", the series' opening theme tune, is named after the novel.
+The name of "Beeton School" is partially inspired by Beeton's Christmas Annual.

+"A Study in S", the eighth and ninth episodes of Japanese Anime "Moriarty the Patriot" was loosely based on the novel, sharing names and motives with much of it, but changing the crime's characters' nationality to fit the setting and remove all references to Mormonism.